lngsx/jekyll-on-pure/README.md

-# jekyll-purecss-starter
+# Jekyll and Purecss starterpack
 A Jekyll theme with Yahoo's pure css library.
-Good for web development project.
+Good for static web development project.